 Another outstanding point, which calls the attention of the pedestrian, is that on both sides there are a number of false arches, about 206, with a width of 2.6 meters, and one out of five is completely open, or has a small portal.
 If a pedestrian moves on foot or by a horse with a steady speed, every ten to four seconds, respectively, s/he is able to have a visual or mental relationship scene graphically with the landscapes on both sides during the movement.
 Aesthetically, the afore-mentioned case is only an architectural aspect, but structurally they function as a reducer of the wind force on the

 Si-o-Se-Pol', on its pathway, has two water basins (Sagha-Khaneh) to quench the thirst of people crossing the river and eight stairways.
 The total number of multi curved (haft-

 On the western view of the bridge, there are two alcoves (special sites for VIPs), as well as at the lower part of this bridge, a total number of 23 chambers with different sizes for having fun and pleasure, but nowadays they are used as teahouses.

 The total number of sluices is 33. harmonious to its etymology, and there are many different narrations and interpretations about the number proverbial among all, but the majority of them based on cultural aspects.
 According to the Zoroastrian belief, one can enter heaven by the way of

-This section subsumed under a title which pointed to the main role of this bridge as a connector with both physical and cultural functions between both banks of the river, and the relationship among Julfa (the Armenian's district) and other Muslims' quarters.
+This section subsumed under a title that pointed to the main role of this bridge as a connector with both physical and cultural functions between both banks of the river, and the relationship among Julfa (the Armenian district) and other Muslims' quarters.